Canoeing in Northern Ireland

 Lakelands is marked by sightings of wild deer, Georgian mansions, eco lodges and the absolute absence of car engines, alarms or horns.

-Summing up Ireland’s spread of lakes, rivers, canals and estuaries isn’t easy, but were the Lakelands to have a capital, Fermanagh would be it.
+Summing up Ireland’s spread of lakes, rivers, canals and estuaries isn’t easy, but if you're looking for the ‘capital’ of the Lakelands region, County Fermanagh would be it.

 Canoeing in Ireland

 Comprised of two lakes (Upper and Lower) and 154 islands, Fermanagh's Lough Erne is a game changer when it comes to the Ireland experience.
 “Upper Lough Erne is a paddler's paradise,” says travel writer Rick Le Vert, “chock-a-block with hidden nooks and crannies, secretive islands and majestic estates.”

 Think a friend might enjoy this article?
 Click

 And that’s only from the water.
 A hop onto land opens even more doors: Fermanagh’s Devinish Island is home to one of Northern Ireland’s best preserved monastic sites, while the carved faces of 9th or 10th-century stone figures lend the uninhabited White Island an eerie edge.

 Paddle power provides access to the unusual — what better way to access Inishcorkish where Fermanagh’s famous Black Bacon pigs are reared in splendid isolation.
 A few miles upwater over in Enniskillen, you can even pick up a few slices of the finished article from local butcher Pat O’Doherty.

 But Fermanagh isn’t the only watery destination on the island.